-KUUSELA: Thank you, Chairman, distinguished members of the Commission.
+Dir.
+Gen. Kuusela.
+Thank you, Chairman, distinguished members of the commission.

-Coming from Helsinki, I would like to first salute you for the great name of your commission - (laughter) - and I'd also like to thank you for taking the time and coming here to our region.
-I think this - your presence here very clearly demonstrates your commitment to the European security and stability, and your willingness to work with your allies and partners in this region.
+Coming from Helsinki, I would like to first salute you for the great name of your commission-[laughter]-and I'd also like to thank you for taking the time and coming here to our region.
+I think this-your presence here very clearly demonstrates your commitment to the European security and stability, and your willing-

 A lot has already been covered by my fellow panelists, so I will limit myself to very brief remarks from the Finnish point of view.
 Seen from Finland, the U.S. and NATO's responses to Russian annexation of Crimea have been well balanced and tailored to meet the needs of allies and partners.
-The European Deterrence Initiative, together with the decisions that NATO has taken to enhance its defense and deterrence, including the enhanced-forward-presence troops to the Baltic States and Poland, they have been very positive.
+The European Deterrence Initia-tive, together with the decisions that NATO has taken to enhance its defense and deterrence, including the enhanced-forward-presence troops to the Baltic States and Poland, they have been very positive.
 They have increased the security and stability of our region, and they send the right signal.

-Finland is not a member of NATO, but we share the same security environment with the alliance, and we believe that strong Finnish defense contributes also to regional security.
+Finland is not a member of NATO, but we share the same security environment with the Alliance, and we believe that strong Finnish defense contributes also to regional security.
 And I'm proud to say that Finnish defense has never been as capable and as interoperable as it is today.
 This is mostly also thanks for our partners' cooperation, and I hope this also benefits our partners.

-Since the Cold War ended, many European countries transformed their armed forces and focused attention to crisis management and counterinsurgency.
+Since the cold war ended, many European countries transformed their armed forces and focused attention to crisis management and counterinsurgency.
 Finland never did that change.
-The defense of our own territory has always been the main task for the Finnish defense forces, and we have been - we have kept investing into it.
+The defense of our own territory has always been the main task for the Finnish defense forces, and we have been-we have kept investing into it.
 And these investments will continue to the future.
 The ongoing replacement of our air force's F-18 fighter aircraft fleet, and the ongoing program to build new corvette-sized ships for the Navy, they will take our defense spending above the 2 percent of GDP early next decade.